 However, this sovereignty comes with responsibility since you will have no support channels to lean on should you encounter downtime.
 The packages we cover in the guide do; however, all have great documentation wikis, so help is never far away.

 You can use any PC, but you will need a 1TB SSD or larger (not HDD), and I recommend a minimum of 8GB of system memory.
 I also recommend checking your system’s BIOS power settings and, if one is available, enabling any automatic power-on modes.
-This helps reduce downtime after power loss by automatically booting the device once power returns.
+This reduces downtime after power loss by automatically booting the device once power returns.